Sahil Chinoy

 CV available here

-Previously, I was a graphics editor at The New York Times.
-Before that, I studied physics and economics at UC Berkeley.
+I received my Ph.D. in economics from Harvard in May 2025.
+Previously, I was a graphics editor at The New York Times, and before that, I studied physics and economics at UC Berkeley.

 Working papers